expo/expo/docs/pages/versions/v38.0.0/sdk/notifications.md

 ## Common gotchas / known issues

+### Sending notifications directly through APNs and FCM

+If you are not using [Expo's push notification service](/push-notifications/sending-notifications/) and would instead like to communicate with Apple and Firebase directly, then you should read [this guide closely](/push-notifications/sending-notifications-custom/), paying **special attention to the payload formats**, since providing different formats can result in unexpected behavior on both platforms.

 ### Setting custom notification sounds on Android

 On Androids 8.0+, playing a custom sound for a notification requires more than setting the `sound` property on the `NotificationContentInput`.
 You will _also_ need to configure the `NotificationChannel` with the appropriate `sound`, and use it when sending/scheduling the notification.